mertcannkocerr/DesignPatternsImplementations/read.md

 - Strategy Pattern
 - Template Method Pattern

 A separate package has been created for each pattern.
 And static functions have been added in the main file that run each one.
-I hope you found useful information in this repository. :fa-smile-o:
+I hope you found useful information in this repository.